Components of Skateboard

 Material

-A skateboard trucks are usually made of steel and and durable.
-They generally last months without replacement or repair.
-The truck is consist of several components - the axles, the kingpin, the hanger, the bushings and the baseplate.
-Sometimes it even comes with a plastic plate attached to its base plate so it can slide more smoothly.
+Most skateboard trucks are made from steel or other strong metal alloys and are highly durable.
+They generally last for many months without requiring replacement or repair.
+A truck is composed of several parts: the axle, the kingpin, the hanger, the bushings, and the baseplate.
+Some models even feature a plastic or composite slide plate attached to the baseplate to reduce friction during grinds.

 Hangers